mattermost/docs/source/process/working-at-mattermost.rst

 Working Remotely
 ----------------------------------------------------------

-While we're headquartered in Palo Alto, California, like many open source companies, a large portion of Mattermost, Inc. works remotely from around the world.
+We're headquartered in Palo Alto, California, and like many open source companies a large portion of Mattermost, Inc. works remotely from around the world.

 This gives us tremendous advantages: